earthbucks/nutorch/README.md

 torch --help
 ```

+The commands are designed to be similar to the PyTorch API, so that wherever
+possible you can insert the same commands with the same names in the same order
+as PyTorch.
+Furthermore, the commands are also designed to be as Nushelly as
+possible, meaning you can pipe in input tensors for most commands where
+appropriate, make powerful one-liners possible.

 ## TODO

 Nutorch is an alpha-quality project.
-Currently, the existing set of commands are
+Currently, the existing set of commands
-adequate to train neural networks.
-However, the vast majority of the PyTorch API
+are technically adequate to train neural networks.
+However, the vast majority
-is not yet implemented.
-The following is a list of commands that are currently
+of the PyTorch API is not yet implemented.
+The following is a list of commands
-implemented, and those that are planned for future implementation.
+that are currently implemented, and those that are planned for future
+implementation.

 - [x] manual_seed
 - [x] linspace